justmedusty/DionysOS/README.md

 ✓Write a physical memory allocator, a good starting point is a bitmap allocator.

-Write a virtual memory manager that can map, remap and unmap pages.
+✓Write a virtual memory manager that can map, remap and unmap pages.

 Begin parsing ACPI tables, the most important one is the MADT since it contains information about the APIC.